How long does a DBS check take? What affects the timescales? And how can you as an employer speed up the application process and reduce waiting time?

 Avoiding errors on the application form

-Common errors which can delay processing times and prompt queries by the DBS include missing middle names, incorrect address history, and not declaring previous names.
+Common errors which can delay DBS processing times and prompt queries include missing middle names, incorrect address history, and not declaring previous names.

 Checking and double checking an application before submission can help to avoid delays to the processing time later on.